rajtoshranjan/SF-Movies/README.md

 ## What i can do in future updates

 When i shated working on this project Google Maps Api comes in mind for showing map, but google wants a billing account for the production api thats why i used development api in this project.
 In future i will replace the google map with openstreet map(A free to use map).
-And also i will inprove the Design of the website
+And also i will improve the Design of the website